-USAC is responsible for the efficient, effective, and competitively neutral management of the four universal service support mechanisms.
-USAC is also responsible as the Commission's agent for billing and collecting contributions to and administering the disbursement of support payments from the USF.1 The USF funds are maintained at the U.S. Treasury and USAC's administration of the disbursement process includes submitting all necessary documentation to the Commission's certifying officials who review and certify all disbursements of USF support payments from the U.S. Treasury.
+USF funds are held in the U.S. Treasury, and USAC's management of the disbursement process includes submitting all necessary documentation to the Commission's certifying officials who review and certify all disbursements of USF support payments from the U.S. Treasury.

-USAC works closely with the Commission to improve the operating efficiency of the USF.
-USAC, in consultation with the Commission, optimizes the operation of the universal service support mechanisms and contributions by enhancing its internal systems and developing new systems.
+USAC works closely with the Commission to improve the operating efficiency of the USF and the USF programs.
+USAC, in consultation with the Commission, optimizes the operation of the USF programs and contributions by enhancing its internal systems and developing new systems.
 USAC also promotes program integrity by prioritizing prevention, detection, and deterrence of waste, fraud, and abuse.